 A couple of attractions featured on our site require riding a SNCF Transiliean Train, fortunately however your fare on the Transiliean Network is fully covered if you purchase a 5-Zone Paris Visite Pass.
 Visit our page on Fares for more details

 Since the main focus of our site is on getting around Paris on public transport while sightseeing and exploring the various attractions throughout the city we will not go into great detail on all of the options and service providers that can take you far beyond the city.
-Rather we will refer you to Rail Europe, a wholly owned subsidiary of the SNCF which represents over 35 rail services and is the best source for information on rail travel throughout Europe.
+Rather we will refer you to OUI.sncf, the best source for information on rail travel throughout Europe.
 Their website provides everything you need to plan and book a rail trip to or from Paris during your vacation.
-You can plan, book and reserve your rail trips directly through them and they'll even ship the tickets to your home.
+You can plan, book and reserve your rail trips directly through them.